syncfusion-content/winui-docs/winui/Color-Picker/ColorPicker-Customization.md

 # Customization of WinUI ColorPicker (SfColorPicker)

-This section explains how to customize the color spectrums and switch to different modes in [ColorPicker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html).
+This section explains how to customize the color spectrum and switch to different modes in [ColorPicker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html).

 ## Enable specific brush modes